Skip to Main Content

 Key Points to Remember

-• SVT is the result of an electrical malfunction in the heart.
+• SVT is caused by an electrical disruption in the heart.

 • Although generally not life-threatening, SVT may cause chest discomfort, a racing heart, dizziness, and in rare cases, people may lose consciousness.